National Ski Patrol: Membership

 Membership within the NSP falls under five individual categories: patrollers, medical associates, alumni members, associate members, and mountain hosts.
 Patrollers are those members who are actively involved in providing emergency care to injured guests and are members of a local patrol affiliated with the NSP.
-Medical associates are physicians who volunteer their time to assist with medical training of patrollers.
+Medical associates are physicians who volunteer their time to assist with the medical training of patrollers.
 Patrollers who are no longer actively involved in providing emergency care to injured guests are able to maintain their affiliation with the NSP as alumni members.
 Associate members are personnel who are interested in courses offered by the NSP but are not members of a ski patrol.
-The mountain host category of membership is reserved for individuals who participate in on mountain customer service, are expected to be able to render first aid, but not part of an organization's ski patrol.
+The mountain host category of membership is reserved for individuals who participate in on mountain customer service, are expected to be able to render first aid, but are not part of an organization's ski patrol.

 Educational Programs

-Pursuant to its mission of promoting outdoor recreation safety, the NSP has developed a number of educational programs designed to increase safety awareness and injury prevention.
+Under its mission of promoting outdoor recreation safety, the NSP has developed a number of educational programs designed to increase safety awareness and injury prevention.